The Promise of Roberts Field

 Director of Programming

 Assistant Director of Learning

-JILLIAN ROSSITTO is thrilled to be returning for her fourth year at The Roberts Field School in her new role as the Director of Interdisciplinary Learning for the Roberts Field School.
+JILLIAN ROSSITTO is thrilled to be returning for her fifth year at The Roberts Field School in her role as the Director of Interdisciplinary Learning for the Roberts Field School.
 Jillian will collaborate with teachers to oversee the robust curriculum and offer daily guidance to both students and families within the RFS community.
-With over fourteen years of experience in education, Jillian holds an early childhood teaching certificate in both Connecticut and New York, a B.A. in Psychology from Salve Regina University, and an M.A. in Early Childhood Education with a concentration in Special Education from Southern Connecticut State University.
+With over fifteen years of experience in education, Jillian holds an early childhood teaching certificate in both Connecticut and New York, a B.A. in Psychology from Salve Regina University, and an M.A. in Early Childhood Education with a concentration in Special Education from Southern Connecticut State University.
 She was the recipient of the Connecticut Early Childhood Education Council Annual Scholarship and has presented at Columbia University Teacher’s College for the Inclusive Classroom Project.

 Jillian feels tremendously lucky to work alongside such talented educators with the shared understanding that rich, thoughtful, and intentional experiences both inside the classroom and in the surrounding community of Brooklyn and New York City have the power to leave an indelible mark on each student.
 She understands that it is a privilege to have a hand in the transformations that happen when education is woven mindfully with creative artistic experiences and consistent exploration in nature during a child’s formative academic career.
 Because meaningful education thrives with a deep home to school connection Jillian is looking forward to forging powerful partnerships with the families of our RFS school community.